LinqlLang/Linql/WhitePaper.md

 Without an explicitly stated implementation, `REST` architectures evolved to mirror `HTTP` resource requests, with `data access` exclusively being performed through `HTTP GET` with user defined `filters` in the `query string`.

-Despite `REST`'s efforts to reduce complexity and create a generic multipurpose interface, the complexity of modern web capabilities elucidate foundational issues with it's design.
+Despite `REST`'s efforts to reduce complexity and create a generic multipurpose interface, the complexity of modern web capabilities elucidate foundational issues with it's design principals.

 ### 1. Primary Key Filtering